 Though doctors view gun violence as a public health issue, many are, at least at times, reluctant to speak with gun-owning patients about firearm safety, especially after certain states attempted to pass gag laws that would prevent physicians from doing so.
 But if the U.S. could "figure out how to make such safety checks routine, the harm reduction could be significant," health industry professionals Chethan Sathya and Sandeep Kapoor wrote for Scientific American.
 Doctors "could provide policymakers with valuable insights into how to depolarize, depoliticize, and humanize discussions surrounding the prevention of firearm injuries" with an overall approach that "focuses solely on safety and injury prevention" — no discussion of the Second Amendment required.

-Updated Jan.
-27, 2023: This article has been updated throughout to reflect recent developments.
+Update May 4, 2023: This article has been updated throughout.